 Common mistakes

-- Putting a face in the background — focus is stolen, UI text can’t compete
+- Putting a face or product in the background — focus is stolen, UI text can’t compete

 - Palette too high-contrast — text drowns wherever you put it

-- Too much detail — pretty, but kills foreground button readability
+- Too much fine detail — pretty, but it kills button readability

-beautiful background— model packs in random elements - No aspect ratio — desktop / phone backgrounds aren’t interchangeable
+beautiful background— the model packs in random elements - Omitting the aspect ratio — desktop and phone backgrounds aren’t interchangeable

 How to push results further

-subtle noise texture, slight grain - For 3D depth:
+subtle noise texture, slight grain - 3D depth: add

 3D mesh gradientorliquid metal - Dark-mode backgrounds:

-soft bokeh particleskeeps it from going flat-black - For iOS wallpaper aesthetic:
+soft bokeh particleskeeps it from going flat black - iOS wallpaper look:

-modern minimalist iOS aesthetic - For hero sections, reserve a side:
+modern minimalist iOS aesthetic - Hero sections: reserve a side with

 FAQ

-Q: Background too bright — white foreground text drowns.
+Q: The background is too bright and white foreground text drowns.
 Fix?

-Q: Can I generate iOS / Android wallpapers directly?
+Q: Can I generate exact iOS / Android wallpapers directly?